zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 LastMod: 2025-11-11
 ---

-# EF Core Bulk Insert with Entity Framework Extensions/n Boost your EF Core / EF6 insert performance now
+# Entity Framework Bulk Insert

 The BulkInsert method from **Entity Framework Extensions** is the easiest way to insert thousands of entities in EF Core and EF6.